Kniphofia × praecox

 Kniphofia × praecox, also known as Kniphofia praecox or the greater red-hot poker is a species of flowering plant in the family Asphodelaceae.

 This species is believed to be the result of hybridization between Kniphofia uvaria and Kniphofia bruceae, leading to it being referred to as Kniphofia × praecox.

 Description

 Kniphofia × praecox is a clump forming perennial species, with narrow grass-like leaves.
 Leaves can reach a maximum length of 2 metres.
 Plants produce upright, long flower stalks.
 Due to the plants flower stalks they can reach a height of 1.5 metres tall.
 Stems host a cylindrical cluster of flowers.
 Flower buds start off scarlet red and transition to a reddish-orange and then yellow as they mature.

 Distribution

 Kniphofia × praecox is native to South Africa, where it is found from the Swartberg Mountains to the Eastern Cape.

 The species is used in gardens around the world as an ornamental plant.
-Here it was able to escape into the wild and grow outside of its natural range.
-Wild populations have been recorded within the United Kingdom, Belgium, New Zealand, Colombia and Ecuador.
+Introduced/escaped populations have been recorded within the United Kingdom, Belgium, New Zealand, Colombia and Ecuador.